pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 ```

 Parameters:
-- channel
-  - Type: String
-  - Default: n/a
-  - Channel name to remove the message action from.
+- channel (String): Channel name to remove the message action from.
-- message
-  - Type: Timetoken
-  - Default: n/a
-  - Timetoken of the target message.
+- message (Timetoken): Timetoken of the target message.
-- action
-  - Type: Timetoken
-  - Default: n/a
-  - Timetoken of the message action to remove.
+- action (Timetoken): Timetoken of the message action to remove.
-- custom
-  - Type: RequestConfiguration
-  - Default: RequestConfiguration()
-  - Per-request configuration.
+- custom (RequestConfiguration, default: RequestConfiguration()): Per-request configuration.
-- completion
-  - Type: ((Result<(channel: String, message: Timetoken, action: Timetoken), Error>) -> Void)?
+- completion ((Result<(channel: String, message: Timetoken, action: Timetoken), Error>) -> Void)?: Async result callback.
-  - Default: nil
-  - Async result of the call.

-### Completion handler result
+#### Completion handler result

+#### Success
-Success: A Tuple containing the channel, message Timetoken, and action Timetoken of the action that was removed.
+A tuple containing the channel, message Timetoken, and action Timetoken of the action that was removed.

+#### Failure
-Failure: An Error describing the failure.
+An Error describing the failure.

 ### Sample code

 ```
 1